Tilton Northfield, New Hampshire

 Tilton Northfield is a census-designated place (CDP) representing two adjacent villages in the towns of Tilton in Belknap County and Northfield in Merrimack County in the U.S. state of New Hampshire.
 The CDP encompasses the town centers of both Tilton and Northfield, located on either side of the Winnipesaukee River.
 The population was 3,324 at the 2020 census.

 Geography

-The CDP is located at (43.443236, -71.591827).
-In Tilton, it extends from the Franklin city line in the west to Interstate 93 in the east, and north to Clark Road, Colby Road, and just south of Aster Drive.
+The CDP is located in Tilton, it extends from the Franklin city line in the west to Interstate 93 in the east, and north to Clark Road, Colby Road, and just south of Aster Drive.
 The Northfield part of the CDP is bordered by I-93 to the east; the Winnipesaukee River, Williams Brook and Zion Hill Road to the west; and Forrest Road to the south.

 According to the United States Census Bureau, the CDP has a total area of 8.4 km2, of which 8.1 sqkm are land and 0.3 sqkm, or 3.39%, are water.
 The Winnipesaukee River flows through the center of the CDP, separating the villages of Northfield and Tilton, and running west to the Merrimack River in Franklin.